Your Brain on Opioids

 Unfortunately, these negative effects associated with opioid use don’t simply stop or go away.
 In fact, they only worsen with continued use of the medication.
 Opioid abuse can eventually lead some people to take extremely large doses of the medication in order to achieve the desired effect or eliminate withdrawal symptoms.
 Opioid abuse can create serious and life-threatening problems such as labored breathing, a lowered blood pressure and heart rate, coma, and eventual death.
 Sadly, the US has experienced an increase in fatal opioid overdoses in recent years.

 What Happens When Opioids are Stopped?

 The brain is a living tissue just like other portions of the body.
 Although the effects of opioid use can be long-lasting and difficult to overcome, these things can improve with time.
 Proper professional treatment for an opioid addiction can allow the brain to recover and heal from the damage that the medication caused.
-Professional drug rehab facilities are well-trained in the use of medications that can make this transition and healing period much easier to cope with.
+Professional drug rehab in Arizona facilities are well-trained in the use of medications that can make this transition and healing period much easier to cope with.